Coast Quality

 No current samples taken from the following beaches:

 C.I.
-Harbor Beach Park (Kiddie Beach Park)
+Harbor Beach Park

 Due to water quality reports from LA County Department of Public Health from rainfall and ocean water conditions, Public health suggests to "avoid all water contact, especially near discharging storm drains, creeks, and rivers due to potentially higher bacteria levels in these areas.
 This includes any runoff that may flow onto or pond on the beach sand."